 Art & Artists

-Meet several of the artists that Thrive Atelier works with & some who have been working with Jordan Faye (for over the last decade).
-Several of them have work that is currently being shown at the new Hancock Solar Gallery, as well their work has been shown at many galleries, art spaces, universities, and museums across the Unites States, as well as exhibiting internationally.
+Meet several of the artists that Thrive Atelier works with & some who have been working with Jordan Faye Block (for over the last decade).
+We’ve shown and curated their work at many galleries, art spaces, universities, and museums across the Unites States, as well as exhibiting internationally.

 an excerpt from her upcoming book Break Boundary: Places Real and Imagined